Greenie0701/Greenie0701/README.md

 - 💼 Currently working on: **Supporting unsupported python libraries for Windows on ARM devices**
 - 🌱 Currently learning: **Developing sort algorithms using ARM NEON intrinsics**
 - 💬 Ask me about: **ARM, C, C++ and Python**
-- ⚡ Fun fact: *I once debugged an issue while in a train carriage via mobile phone!*

 ---